 When you and your partner separate, you will have to deal with several legal issues.
 For example, you must decide about financial support, how to care for your children and how to divide the family property.
 You can go to court to make these decisions.
-You can also make informal arrangements or use alternative dispute resolution (ADR).
+You can also make informal arrangements or use family dispute resolution (FDR).

-In some family law cases, ADR can be better than going to court.
+In some family law cases, FDR can be better than going to court.
 Here is why: